What to do if your laptop's sound isn't working

 - Go to Settings > System > Sound.

-- Scroll down to Audio enhancements and select Off from the dropdown menu.
+- Scroll down to the Audio enhancements line item, open the drop-down menu, and select Off.

 Install or update audio drivers